 Note: I would probably use dog bed in my listing description and make sure that I had it in my tags!
 Do the research for computers and the work for people!

 Okay, what does this tell us?

-Total Results or Competing Products.
-Well first off, it shows that there are 11,746 competing products.
+Competition.
+It shows that there are 17K competing products.
 Dang that is a lot of competition!
 In this case I would do the research for dog beds so I knew my baseline and then also do research for “cute dog beds” or “big dog beds”.

 NOTE!
 Good SEO can fix your visibility problem, it cannot make people buy if you don’t have good sales verbiage or pictures in your listing!

 YAY!
 Now you know what is happening overall in Etsy.
 This is great data to have, but now we are going to dig deep and see what our competition is doing!

 This one is super cool and gets all your potential keywords into one place!

 Write down the top 10 tags used as an average.
 Now, some of those may not apply to your product, but it is good to have them there to when you are trying to do your own listing categories.